Ryzon3/mirage-script/editor-support/vscode/README.md

 # MirageScript VS Code Highlighting

-This folder ships a lightweight VS Code extension that colours `.mirage` stories.
+This folder ships a lightweight VS Code extension that provides syntax highlighting for `.mirage` files.
 Install it locally in a few minutes:

 ## 1. Copy or link the extension